-.
 It features three tournament modes (Exercise, American Circuit, and World Cup), and is compatible with up to four players at once using the NES Four Score (or NES Satellite) accessory.

 As with any standard volleyball game, players have one button for jumping (B Button) and one for hitting the ball (A Button).
-The d-pad is used for aim and distance for your spikes and serves.
+The D-pad is used for aim and distance for spikes and serves.
 Additionally, players can also hit the jump button repeatedly while airborne and increase the power of their spike before actually hitting the ball.
 The same technique of powering up can also be used when defending against a spike by simply jumping in the desired place, and then repeatedly hitting the jump button afterward.

-When starting the game, you can select from four different teams consisting of two players each.
+When starting the game, the player can select from four different teams consisting of two players each.
 George and Murphy are the default well-balanced team.
 Al and John are power hitters with bad defense.
 Billy and Jimmy (the main characters from the Double Dragon game series) are known for great defense but poor spiking power.
 And finally there's Ed and Michael, who are fast players with average hitting power.

-In World Cup mode, you compete against seven teams and they are as follows: Japan, Italy, Australia, Mexico, Brazil, The Navy, and Russia.
+In World Cup mode, the player competes against seven teams and they are as follows: Japan, Italy, Australia, Mexico, Brazil, The Navy, and Russia.
 All opponents in World Cup mode are set to hard difficulty.
-The background for the Russian stage (seen left) was redrawn in the American release to make it look less hostile by removing "tanks" from the original Famicom version.
+The background for the Russian stage was redrawn in the American release to make it look less hostile by removing "tanks" from the original Famicom version.